kev2010/tribe/README.md

 ## Installation
 To install these dependencies, first download CocoaPods (https://cocoapods.org/) by running the sudo code on the website.
 This should give you everything you need to access the pod files.
+In the terminal, change the working directory to the Xplore project and run `pod install`.
+Now, you should have everything that you need to access the project.
+To edit the code, it is **important** that you use `Xplore.xcworkspace` instead of `Xplore.xcodeproj`.

+## Troubleshooting
-After pulling the Xplore GitHub code, open the folder and delete `Xplore.xcworkspace`, `Podfile.lock`, and the `Pods` folder.
+If the code displays an error like `Could not build Objective-C module 'Firebase'`, try reinstalling the pod files.
+Open the Xplore folder and delete `Xplore.xcworkspace`, `Podfile.lock`, and the `Pods` folder.
 In the terminal, run `pod install` in the directory of the Xplore project.
-To edit the code, it is **important** that you use `Xplore.xcworkspace` instead of `Xplore.xcodeproj`.
-If you run into any problems, please message me!
+If you run into any more problems, please message me and try Google!